AaltoSciComp/scicomp-docs/triton/apps/matlab.rst

 can be used to run tasks as a non-interactive batch job.
 These jobs are then submitted as independent tasks and when the heavy part is done, the results are collected for analysis.
-For these kinds of jobs the Slurm array jobs is the best choice; :ref:`For more information on array jobs see Array jobs in the Triton user guide</triton/tut/serial>`.
+For these kinds of jobs the Slurm array jobs is the best choice; :doc:`For more information on array jobs see Array jobs in the Triton user guide</triton/tut/serial>`.

 Here is an example of testing multiple mutation rates for a genetic algorithm.